h-dav/envconfig/README.md

 - `required`: `true` or `false`
 - `default`: Fall back value if environment variable is not set.
 - `prefix`: Used for nested structures.
+- `envjson`: Used for deserialising json into config.
 - Text Replacement: `${EXAMPLE}` can be used to insert other environment variables.

 ## Supported data types